 Experimenting with the Ganzfeld Effect

-A simple “Ganzfeld device” is easy to build; first, cut a uniform colour ping-pong ball in two.
+First, cut a single-colour ping-pong ball in two.
 Make the cut slightly wavy to fit the eye socket better.
 File the sharp edges down a bit e.g. with a nail file.
 Now, place the ball halves over the eyes.
 Operating the device is likewise easy: while wearing the apparatus and keeping the eyes open, shine a light source at the ping-pong balls.
 The visual field should appear to be of an uniform colour and intensity.
 Stay still and just relax your eyes while staring at the uniform visual field.

 Extending the Ganzfeld Effect to Do Basic Sensory Deprivation